pierrebaque/DeepOcclusion/README.md

 #### Dependencies
 The main dependency is the Theano package.
+You also need the theano ROI-Pooling Layer from https://github.com/ddtm/theano-roi-pooling.

 #### How to run.
 *Nb: The demo provided here is temporary and should be improved soon to make it more robust and easier to run.
 Happy to read your feedbacks.*